 For information regarding any equine health issues, welfare issues, and state, federal and international requirements regarding the movement of horses, please contact Cliff.

 Ashley has been involved in the equine industry since she was seven years old, where she started showing ponies in Florida.
 She has extensive experience in the Hunter/Jumper industry, showing her own ponies and horses on the Florida Winter Circuits, the major indoor shows during the Fall, the Devon Horse Show; as well as care of FEI level Grand Prix horses.
 Ashley currently hold her B.S. in English from Towson University, and her M.S. in Marketing from Johns Hopkins University.

 Ashley joined the AHC in 2011, and has enjoyed learning about the impact that Congress and other Federal agencies can have on the industry.
 "When I first started at the AHC I was very naive as to how much Congress could impact the horse industry.
 After seeing how effective and important the AHC has been for the industry the past 47 years, and how much work they have done on behalf of the horse and the horse industry to ensure it's longevity, it's crucial it is for those involved in the industry to join the AHC so we are able to continue to work on their behalf."

-For information regarding Individual & Organizational membership, Sponsorship's, website content, marketing or public relations issues, please contact Ashley.
+For information regarding the Unwanted Horse Coalition, Individual & Organizational membership, Sponsorship's, website content, marketing or public relations issues, please contact Ashley.